Dobhoff (Dobbhoff) Tubes*

 - Intracranial placement

-For this same photo without arrows, click here
+For these same photos without the arrows, click here

 |